fiazaich/Learning-under-Drift/README.md

-## Drift Experiments — Reproducibility Guide
+## Learning under Distributional Drift— Reproducibility Guide

 This repository bundles the exact scripts used for the paper’s Gaussian toy-model experiments and the neural-network simulation.
-Everything runs on CPU; no external datasets are required.

 ### Environment